CsabaConsulting/csaba.page/_posts/blog/2019-05-12-fixing-google-vr-view.md

 comments: true
 category: blog
 ---
 Google VR View provides a way to deliver 360 images and videos to your viewers based on their device.
 If the person is browsing on a desktop, then he'll get an experience which some other libraries could provide as well (like [Panellum](https://pannellum.org/)).
-However if the visitor is using a smart phone, then it surpasses other libraries: if the phone is not in a `VR headset` then the viewer can explore the scene using the phone's orientation, and if the phone is inside a `VR headset` then the library provides an appropriate stereoscopic projection for a true 360 experience.
+However when the visitor is using a smartphone, then it surpasses other libraries: if the phone is not in a `VR headset` then the viewer can explore the scene using the phone's orientation, and if the phone is inside a `VR headset` then the library provides an appropriate stereoscopic projection for a true 360 experience.

 Google has a nice Code Lab which walks you through serving both 360 images and videos: [Code Lab](https://codelabs.developers.google.com/codelabs/vr_view_101/index.html?index=..%2F..index#0).
 Here is the developer page for the technology (see the VR View for Web section): [360° Media](https://developers.google.com/vr/discover/360-degree-media).
 I embraced the VR View for Web and created a concept page: [website](https://mrcsabatoth.github.io/magicvr/), [source](https://github.com/MrCsabaToth/magicvr).